lodonn12/flight-delay-prediction/README.md

 # flight-delay-prediction
-A machine learning project to predict U.S. flight delays
+A personal project to predict U.S. flight delays